-Oribé Is 31% Off At Amazon For Its First-Ever Prime Day Debut
+Oribe Is 31% Off At Amazon For Its First-Ever Prime Day Debut

-Oribé products lie within that special budget-elusive category of luxe haircare that you hear about.
+Oribe products lie within that special budget-elusive category of luxe haircare that you hear about.
 (Legend has it that the brand's Dry Texturizing Spray has given effortless volume to the thinnest, most lifeless roots around town.)
 So, you can imagine the surprise when we found out that its sumptuous-smelling and highly-coveted goods were actually going to be on sale during Prime Day.
-That's right, for the first time EVER, Oribé's fancy-hair essentials will be available on Amazon for 31% off.
+That's right, for the first time EVER, Oribe's fancy-hair essentials will be available on Amazon for 31% off.
 This special limited-time discount is only valid on the brand's bestselling Gold Lust line (and, yes, that includes the legendary Dry Texturizing Spray).
-Oribé's paraben-free, cruelty-free, and dermatologist-tested products are all part of Amazon's vetted and approved Premium Beauty collection.
-And, since this is an unprecedented shop-opp that we may not get another chance to score, we outlined Oribé's must-own markdowns below: including everything from its magical Gold Lust Shampoo to its oh-so-luminous Nourishing Hair Oil.
+Oribe's paraben-free, cruelty-free, and dermatologist-tested products are all part of Amazon's vetted and approved Premium Beauty collection.
+And, since this is an unprecedented shop-opp that we may not get another chance to score, we outlined Oribe's must-own markdowns below: including everything from its magical Gold Lust Shampoo to its oh-so-luminous Nourishing Hair Oil.

 Advertisement